someparty/someparty/source/articles/2020-03-22-make-a-sound.html.markdown

 [Listen: Labradoodle - *Life Is Better* @ Bandcamp](http://labradoodletoronto.bandcamp.com/album/life-is-better "#")

 [Wrecker](https://wreckertunes.bandcamp.com), the solo songwriting project of Winnipeg's Jory Strachan, has a set of archival demos online for a limited time.
-The tunes were recorded "years ago in the Winnipeg suburbs" with local singer/songwriter [Joshua Letkeman](https://joshualetkeman.bandcamp.com/) on lead guitar.
+The tunes were recorded "years ago in the Winnipeg suburbs" with local singer-songwriter [Joshua Letkeman](https://joshualetkeman.bandcamp.com/) on lead guitar.
 [Missy Jacobson](https://twitter.com/missyjmusic) sings backing vocals on "The Fear," as well.
 These tracks, collected as the *can'try demo(n)s*, are only expected to be online for the remainder of the month.

 Strachan is a former member of the Winnipeg post-punk band [1971](https://1971canada.bandcamp.com/) and later played in the indie rock outfit [R U S T O W L](https://rustowl.bandcamp.com/).
 He most recently released the *homewrecker* collaboration with Bailee Woods' of the indie-pop act [Housepanther](https://housepanther.bandcamp.com/).